Kotlin/kotlinx-io/ReadMe.md

 }
 ```

-Use `kotlinx-io-js` with Kotlin JavaScript and `kotlin-io` for common code if you are doing multiplatform module.
+Use `kotlinx-io-js` with Kotlin JavaScript and `kotlinx-io` for common code if you are doing multiplatform module.

 # Basic concepts